shadowezz/Productiv/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:**<br>

-* You cannot edit a meeting to have the same title as another meeting in your meeting list.<br>
+**:information_source: Note:** You cannot edit a meeting to have the same title as another meeting in your meeting list.<br>
 e.g. `edit 1 t/Pitch to client` will not work if there is another meeting with the title `Pitch to client` in your meeting list.

 </div>